"I usually have no idea what I'm doing. Actually, I always have no idea what I'm doing."

 Survivor Guilt: In his hallucination, Stiles reveals that he feels guilty for his mother's death and believes that his father blames him.

-Undying Loyalty: Stiles fits this trope in regards to his friends and family, but especially to Scott.
-Despite Scott being a werewolf that brings much unwanted drama into Stiles life, Stiles still manages to stand by Scott no matter what.
+Undying Loyalty: Despite Scott being a werewolf who brings much unwanted drama into Stiles life, Stiles still manages to stand by Scott no matter what.
 Similarly, as much grief as Stiles causes his father, he always has his father's back, since they're the only family the other has.

 Unfazed Everyman: Despite being one of the only humans in the central group, he's remarkably unfazed by all of the weird stuff around him and at times is even less surprised by supernatural things than the werewolves themselves.